mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 If you were paying attention earlier, you might recall that this should only be triggerable via LAN like the original Netgear report:
 > "It will only log traffic that is leaving a local IP."

 How could you, from the outside, control the UserAgent of a device on the inside of the router?
-Thanks to the web wisdom of [Adam Doupe](https://adamdoupe.com/), who was only passing by when we mentioned the bug, we found that Javascript can request arbitrary UserAgent responses from executors.
-Javascript, when loaded by your browser, can ask you to send certain requests that have server-requested UserAgents.
+Thanks to the web wisdom of [Adam Doupe](https://adamdoupe.com/), who was only passing by when we mentioned the bug, we found that JavaScript can request arbitrary UserAgent responses from executors.
+JavaScript, when loaded by your browser, can ask you to send certain requests that have server-requested UserAgents.

 Tested on the latest Firefox as of this post, you can request a custom UserAgent from visitors with the following JavaScript:
 ```html